Wetlands of New Zealand: Other wetlands

-Other notable wetlands in New Zealand include Ahukawakawa Swamp, Aramoana, the Kepler Mire, Kai Iwi Lakes, the Sinclair Wetlands, and Te Henga, as well as areas around the lower reaches of the Waikato River.
+Other notable wetlands in New Zealand include Ahukawakawa Swamp, Aramoana, the Kepler Mire, Kai Iwi Lakes, the Mangarakau Wetland, the Sinclair Wetlands, and Te Henga, as well as areas around the lower reaches of the Waikato River.

 The Rakatu Wetlands in the South Island are part of an ecological restoration project set up address the environmental effects of the construction of the Manapouri Power Station.

-Travis Wetland is a restoration project covering 116 ha of land in urban Christchurch formerly drained and used as a dairy farm.
+Travis Wetland is a restoration project covering 116 ha of land in urban Christchurch.